 This depends on a multitude of factors, and primary among these is your base metabolic rate.
 This refers to the amount of energy that your body needs in order to maintain its most important functions.
 The more body weight someone has, the more energy is needed.
 As a general rule, a healthy adult who weights 70kg will burn about 45 calories per hour during sleep.

-So how can you use this information in order to use up a maximum amount of energy while you sleep, and thus lose as much weight as possible during your downtime?
+So how can you use this information in order to burn the maximum number of calories while you sleep?
+How can you lose as much weight as possible during your downtime?

 - Physical activity during the day increases the amount of energy used by the body while sleeping.

-- Avoid going to bed too late so that you can utilise longer and more intensive REM sleep phases completely mornings.
+- Avoid going to sleep too late so that you can utilise longer and more intensive REM sleep phases near the end of your time in bed.

 - Do not eat anything for 3-4 hours before going to bed.
 Doing this means you'll have less glucose in your bloodstream, so your body will tap into your fat reserves to make more glucose.